-Unfortunately, Look After My Bills cannot help you switch if you’ve got an Economy 10 meter.
-This is because most suppliers we work with either cannot supply Economy 10 meters or offer special tariffs only for Economy 10 meters.
+Unfortunately, Look After My Bills cannot help you switch if you’ve got an Economy 10 or Time-of-Use meter This is because most suppliers we work with either cannot supply these meters or offer special tariffs only for these meters.

 Yes, you can join Look After My Bills if you get the Warm Home Discount.
 You will be asked during the process if you receive the Warm Home Discount, make sure you tick the box, otherwise, we may switch you to a company that does not offer it.

 If you get the Warm Home Discount for any other reason other than getting the Guarantee Credit element of Pension Credit, make sure you contact your new supplier when we switch you to check you’re still eligible.